The perception of Financial Institutions has

 seeds.

-an Integrated Wool Improvement Programme was initiated providing for a number
+the country, an Integrated Wool Improvement Programme was initiated providing

-of schemes for improving the quality and quantity of wool produced in the
+for a number of schemes for improving the quality and quantity of wool produced

-crore.
-This includes the modernization and revival of viable mills, the
+cost Rs.
+3938.00 crore.
+This includes the modernization and revival of

 CONCLUSION